yadavmayank742/IITB_Notes/Autumn_2024/CS6003_Web_Security/Nmap scans from beginer to advance.md

 2. update using `sudo apt install nmap -y` (*NOTE: command specific to Debian*.)
 3. Open the help menu of `nmap`
 4. Which `nmap` scan is based on *[TCP Split Handshake](https://nmap.org/misc/split-handshake.pdf)* ?
-5. How many ports are scanned by
+5. How many ports does `nmap` scan by
 	1. default ?
 	2. `-F` option ?
 6. what is the switch (or flag) to scan all ports on a target?